Watch a local eat one in a restaurant! There's no gobbling, no gush

 Soon the sandwich, which quickly became known as the poor boy, was

 being filled with seafood, most notably fried oysters and fried shrimp.
-Its

 popularity has continued to the present moment.